Dylan-Brandt34/Dylan-Brandt34.github.io/pages/contact.md

 ---

 # Contact

-You may contact me [through my email](mailto:l.nguyen.paul@gmail.com) or [tweet at me](https://twitter.com/intent/tweet?text=%40paululele) if you have any questions or would like to bring up any issues.
+If you happen to have any questions or any information regarding possible employment opportunities, please contact me through any of the following platforms: [dylanbrandt111@gmail.com](mailto:dylanbrandt111@gmail.com), [Linked In](https://www.linkedin.com/in/dylan-brandt-210896235/) or my personal phone number [ (931) 581-2719 ] .

+### I try to check all of these sources atleast once a day! ###